The life of a tzaddik is not a life of the flesh, but a spiritual life consisting wholly of faith, awe, and love of G‑d. – The Tanya

-This Tuesday, 3 Tammuz, marks the twenty-third anniversary of the Lubavitcher Rebbe’s passing.
+This Thursday, 3 Tammuz, marks the twenty-sixth anniversary of the Lubavitcher Rebbe’s passing.
 Since his passing, the Rebbe’s influence on world Jewry has grown exponentially and is felt today more than ever.

 The Rebbe’s prolific works are studied daily and have been translated into dozens of languages; his teachings continue to inspire on both an individual and communal level; and his insights, which seemed radical and revolutionary at the time, remain as fresh and relevant today as ever.
 The Rebbe was a visionary leader, and his impact on millions of lives around the globe is unmatched and continues to inspire renewed commitment and action.

-Chassidism teaches that the day of a tzaddik’s passing is a holy day that elicits heavenly compassion for all those who to the tzaddik and to his teachings and activities.
+Chasidism teaches that the day of a tzaddik’s passing is a holy day that elicits heavenly compassion for all those who are connected to the tzaddik and to his teachings and activities.

-What to do on the yahrtzeit of a Tzaddik
+What to do on the yahrzeit of a tzaddik

 · Traditionally, one lights a 24-hour candle on the day of the anniversary of passing.